How to Hire in a Tight Labor Market

 The U.S. economy is always in a cycle.
 The Great Recession wreaked havoc in the last decade, then unemployment hit a near 50-year low, just before it increased again with the COVID-19 pandemic.
 While cyclic, it’s hard to know just when the job market will turn.
 That’s why it’s important to have pre-planned strategies in place so you’re ready for any type of labor market.

 While you always want to sell your company and paint a picture of what a future career would look like for applicants, it’s even more important to do so when they’re in the driver’s seat.
-Here are 5 steps you can take to ensure you’re attracting the best workers in a tight labor market.
+Here are five steps you can take to ensure you’re attracting the best workers in a tight labor market.

 1. Hone Your Job Description

-In a tight market, candidates can pick and choose among opportunities.
-The more up-front and honest you are in your job description, the better the chances that you’ll find the right candidate.
+In a tight job market, candidates can pick and choose among opportunities.
+The more up-front and honest you are in your job description, the better the chances are that you’ll find the right candidate.
 But you also want to make sure that your job description stands out from the rest.
-Consider focusing on unique opportunities or training as well as your workplace benefits and perks, especially ones that stand out from the competition.
+Consider focusing on unique opportunities and training as well as your workplace benefits and perks, especially ones that stand out from the competition.

 In addition to answering the “what” questions, an applicant should also walk away from your job description with a good understanding of the “why.”
 As with a sales pitch to a client or customer, put yourself in their shoes and explain why a career with your company makes sense.

-2. Get Your Brand Out There
+2. Get Your Employer Brand Out There

 3. Embrace Technology